Need to talk? Call 1800 882 436.

 After giving birth, you may encounter other physical changes, such as:

-You may also encounter some complications, such as:
+You may also have complications, such as:

 If you are having trouble with any of these problems, you can speak to your doctor.
 They can provide help, such as: